-Follow the instructions below to get the best possible performance from your oiled wood top:
+Follow these instructions to get the best possible performance from your oiled wood top:

-- Do not allow liquid to stand on the block for a long period of time; it can stain the butcher block and cause the wood to expand, which may result in glue-joint failure and warping.
+- Do not allow liquid to stand on the block for a long period of time.
+This can stain the butcher block and cause the wood to expand, which may result in glue-joint failure or warping.

-Follow the instructions below to get the best possible performance from your Clear Lacquered finished wood countertop:
+Follow these instructions to get the best possible performance from your clear lacquered finished wood countertop:

-- Exercise care during the first 30 days of receiving your countertop as the finish is not completely cured and may be more susceptible to scratching.
+- Exercise care during the first month of having your countertop as the finish is not completely cured and may be more susceptible to scratching or damage.
 Wash only with soap and water during the first 30 days and avoid placing heavy items on the surface.

-- Following the 30-day break-in period, you may clean your block using anti-bacterial dish soap and warm water, or your preferred antibacterial cleanser.
+- Following this break-in period, you can clean your block using antibacterial dish soap and warm water, or your preferred antibacterial cleanser.
 Thoroughly dry the countertop after washing.

-- Do not chop directly on a block with the clear finish.
+- Do not chop directly on a block with a clear finish.
 Use a cutting board.

 - Do not expose tops to excessive heat, cold or moisture!
-Never put in microwave or dishwasher.
-Never place on stove burners.
-Do not place hot pots or pans on the surface, we offer integrated trivets on our wood countertops if you require a surface for hot items.
+Do not place hot pots or pans on the surface.
+We offer integrated trivets on our wood countertops if you require a surface for hot items.

-- Ensure unglazed pottery items have a protective pad underneath to avoid accidental scratching of the countertop.
+- Ensure unglazed pottery items have a protective pad underneath to avoid accidentally scratching the countertop.

 End Grain Construction